ijakab/Elastic-Lucid-Provider/README.md

 Read more about what can be put in settings and mappings on elasticsearch documentation.

+Order of each migration is:

+1. create index if it does not exist

+2. close index

+3. run settings

+4. open index

+5. run mapping

-However, notice that provider gives you a little shortcut, you can simply set field type as string.
+Notice that provider gives you a little shortcut, you can simply set field type as string.
 It will be converted to object `{type: 'string'}`.
 If you need anything custom, you need to pass object as specified by elasticsearch documentation.

+**Note** Transactions are not supported, so if you have an error in migrations, part that executed will stay there.
+You have to revert it manually.

 ## MODELS